Conversation Insights

 • Power users whose job is to identify root causes, spot trends, and find specific coaching opportunities.

-• Need to trace high-level trends back to individual calls to validate insights, identify root causes, and recommend specific interventions.
+• Need to trace high-level trends back to individual calls to investigate the specifics like root causes, intents, etc.

 So, how might we design a product that feels intuitive enough for a 10-second scan, yet robust enough for a 10-minute investigation?